Diya050/TR-103-Daily-Diary/Week1.md

 Generative AI is a type of artificial intelligence that creates new, original content that people have never seen before.

 - Most AI systems are discriminative AI models, which predict and classify data.
-- In contrast, generative AI models are a type of deep learning AI system that uses algorithms to generate content based on a submitted prompt, thus the name of generative AI.
+- In contrast, generative AI models are a type of **deep learning AI system** that uses algorithms to generate content based on a submitted prompt, thus the name of generative AI.
 For example, a discriminative model could tell a bicycle from a truck and a generative model could generate a new image that looks like a bicycle.

-So, generative AI’s distinction from other AI systems is its ability to produce content that is new and considered creative, such as images, videos, music, synthetic data, essays, answers to questions, and more.
+So, generative AI’s distinction from other AI systems is its ability **to produce content that is new and considered creative**, such as images, videos, music, synthetic data, essays, answers to questions, and more.

 ![image](https://github.com/user-attachments/assets/5c44565c-90b6-429e-a2dd-c932489f0651)